St Columb's Cathedral: Services

 The cathedral has three Sunday services, 8:00 am Eucharist, 11:00 am Sung Eucharist (1st and 3rd Sundays of the month), Matins (all other Sundays of the month), 10:00 am Family Service (4th Sunday of the month) and 4:00 pm Choral Evensong.

 On weekdays Morning Prayer is celebrated Mondays, Wednesdays, Thursdays and Fridays at 10:30 am and on Tuesdays Holy Communion is celebrated with intercessions for the sick.

-Dean of 19 years, the Reverend William Morton, retired on 18 September 2016 and was appointed dean of St Patrick's Cathedral, Dublin.
-In the transition period, before the appointment of a new dean, the Bishop of Derry and Raphoe, Ken Good, appointed the Reverend Mervyn T. E. Peoples to assist the cathedral's curate, the Reverend Canon John Merrick.
+The Dean of 19 years, the Reverend William Morton, on 18 September 2016 and was appointed dean of St Patrick's Cathedral, Dublin.
+In the transition period, before the appointment of a new dean, the Bishop of Derry and Raphoe, Ken Good, appointed the Reverend Canon Mervyn T. E. Peoples to assist the cathedral's curate, the Reverend Canon John Merrick.

 On 4 December 2016, Bishop Good appointed the Reverend Canon Raymond Stewart as the new dean of Saint Columb's Cathedral and rector of the Parish of Templemore.
-Stewart was inaugurated on 28 March 2017 at the cathedral by Bishop Good and succeeded the Rev William Morton who became dean of St Patrick's Cathedral, Dublin in September 2016.
+Canon Stewart was inaugurated on 28 March 2017 at the cathedral by Bishop Good and succeeded the Rev William Morton.

+Dean Stewart has announced his intention to stand down as Dean of St. Columb's Cathedral and Rector of the parish of Templemore and retire from full-time ministry after almost 9 years of service as Dean and 47 years in active ministry in the Diocese of Derry and Raphoe.
+After several battles of ill health.
+The Dean has said his time in active ministry is becoming outdated and looks forward to spending a healthy retirement with his family after almost half a century in active ministry.
+A date for his departure is due to be scheduled by the end of 2025.